ZipCPU/wb2axip/rtl/README.md

   through the bridge, this solution works quite well--achieving full (nearly 100%) bus throughput when loaded.

+- [AXI3 to AXI4](axi32axi.v).
+This is a work in progress core, still missing it's AXI4 to AXI3 sister bridge.
+That one will be more difficult, since it will need to break apart large AXI4 burst requests into smaller AXI3 bursts, sort of like the [AXI4 to AXI4-lite bridge](axi2axilite.v) does.

 ## AXI Simplifiers

 These follow from the discussion in [this article about how to simplify